p-olszewski/SudokuSolver/README.md

 Based on the picture of the sample Sudoku, the prepared program analyzes the whole board, then a special algorithm prepares the solution of the whole board and displays the solved board image.

 ### Project environmental requirements
+- Installed Python (version 3.9)
-- Installed Python (version 3.9), installed Tesseract on your computer (link: https://github.com/tesseract-ocr/tesseract)
+- Installed Tesseract on your computer (link: https://github.com/tesseract-ocr/tesseract)
 - Installed and imported libraries:
     - pytesseract
     - opencv